paper-archive-5582/anonymous-submission/src/6.Estimator/README.md

 # Lattice Estimators (GSA / ZGSA)

-This folder contains two Python scripts that estimate the minimum BKZ block size **β** required for (toy / modeled) primal-embedding style lattice attacks, using either:
+This folder contains two Python scripts that estimate the minimum BKZ block size **β** required for primal-embedding style lattice attacks, using either:

 - **GSA (Geometric Series Assumption)**: models the log Gram–Schmidt profile by a global geometric progression.
-- **ZGSA (Z-shaped GSA)**: models the log profile with a *q-limited head* and a *flattened tail* (often observed in q-ary / primal-embedding lattices), which can yield a less stringent tail success condition than plain GSA.
+- **ZGSA (Z-shaped GSA)**: models the log profile with a *q-limited head* and a *flattened tail* (often observed in q-ary / primal-embedding lattices), which can yield a less strict tail success condition than plain GSA.

 ## Files